elwyncrestha/spring-email-microservices/README.md

 * eureka client for service discovery
 * cloud config for remote configs
 * actuator for service monitoring
+* secured by oauth2

 tests:
 * about 50-60% coverage just for demo

 ## eureka-service
 This component handles services registery for discovery
+* cloud config for remote configs
+* actuator for service monitoring

 ## auth-service
 This component handles oauth2 email-client protection.
 For now just email-client is protected, all communication between micro-services should be!
 It has resource server (this could/should be split to another service for resource authorization).
 No real authorization server, just mockuped users
 JWT enabled.

+* eureka client for service discovery
+* cloud config for remote configs
+* actuator for service monitoring

 uses /uaa context for oauth